mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 This is the hidden value of process: not just throughput, but **thought visibility**.
 Each stage creates space for waypoints, and each waypoint gives you leverage.

-That’s how structured collaboration works—not by skipping ahead, but by knowing where to pause, inspect, and shape.

----

 ## SOPs Are for Workers

 Standard operating procedures were always designed for people—clear, step-by-step guides to help workers produce consistent, reliable outcomes.
 What’s changed is not the format, but the scope of who counts as a “worker.”